 Cargo trucks can cross each day between 10 a.m.
 (1400 GMT)and 5 p.m., Venezuela’s transport minister Ramon Velasquez told a separate briefing, while pedestrian crossings will begin earlier.

 The border was already open to pedestrians, with many Venezuelans crossing to buy basic goods as their country experiences a long-running economic crisis.

 Cargo transport had previously only been allowed through one northern crossing.
 A second road bridge near Cucuta will open within weeks, Petro said.

-Merchants on both sides of the 2,219-kilometer (1,380-mile) frontier have been, hopeful open trade will allow them access to raw materials and new customers.
+Merchants on both sides of the 2,219-kilometer (1,380-mile) frontier have been eagerly awaiting the normalization, hopeful open trade will allow them access to raw materials and new customers.